sgaunet/awslogcheck/README.md

 Actually, the program can connect to AWS API through SSO profile or get the default config (need to give permissions to the EC2 that will run the program).

-awslogcheck will be spawned every hour and if there are logs that do not fit with rules, you will get an email (Need a mailgun account or an SMTP server (tls)).
+With the docker image, awslogcheck will be spawned every hour and if there are logs that do not fit with rules, you will get an email (Need a mailgun account or an SMTP server (tls)).

 # Configuration